-The borough has two major town centres in Lewisham and Catford offering a wide range of retail, commercial and entertainment services (45).
-Supporting the major centres is a network of seven district town centres (46), two out-of-centre retail parks (47) and five neighbourhood 2.28 centres (48).
-This is supported by over 80 local parades and a range of street and farmers' markets scattered throughout the borough.
+2.29 The borough has two major town centres in Lewisham and Catford offering a wide range of retail, commercial and entertainment services.(43) Supporting the major centres is a network of seven district town centres,(44) two out-of-centre retail parks(45) and five neighbourhood centres.(46) This is supported by over 80 local parades and a range of street and farmers' markets scattered throughout the borough.

-Figure 2.10 Lewisham's town centres

-45 'Major town centre' as defined through the retail hierarchy in the London Plan

-46 Blackheath, Deptford, Downham, Forest Hill, Lee Green, New Cross, Sydenham

-47 Bell Green and Bromlev Road/Ravensbourne Retail Park

-48 Brockley Cross, Crofton Park, Downham Way, Grove Park, Lewisham Way
+- 41 Chapter 5, ELS - 42 Chapter 6, ELS - 43 Major town centre as defined through the retail hierarchy in the London Plan - 44 Blackheath, Deptford, Downham, Forest Hill, Lee Green, New Cross, Sydenham - 45 Bell Green and Bromley Road/Ravensbourne Retail Park - 46 Brockley Cross, Crofton Park, Downham Way, Grove Park, Lewisham Way

-- As the larger of the two major town centres, Lewisham has a total floorspace of over 80,000 square metres (gross), with 330 shops and businesses (49).
-Catford has a total floorspace of around 48,800 square metres (gross) within 233 shops and businesses (50).
-There is a strong desire to see an improvement in the retail mix within both major town centres and a higher provision in comparison goods as opposed to growth in convenience shopping (non-food vs. food and every day items). - 2.30 The Council's Retail Capacity Study (51) indicates that the minimum objective of the Council's retail strategy should be to safeguard the borough's existing shopping role and market share within the sub-region in face of competition from, in particular, Bromley and Croydon, and that there is sufficient spending capacity within the borough to support the expansion of some centres and for Lewisham Town Centre to achieve metropolitan status (52).
-The latter requires a minimum additional 20,000 square metres of retail floorspace and is based on the assumption that the comparison goods market share of Lewisham will increase by 10% if committed developments are implemented. - 2.31 Major centres located just beyond the borough boundaries likely to have an impact on Lewisham's retail centres include Canary Wharf, London's West End, Canada Water/Surrey Quays, Croydon, Bromley and Bluewater (Kent), and the forthcoming development in Stratford.
+- 2.30 As the larger of the two major town centres, Lewisham has a total floorspace of over 80,000 square metres (gross), with 330 shops and businesses.(47) Catford has a total floorspace of around 48,800 square metres (gross) within 233 shops and businesses.(48) There is a strong desire to see an improvement in the retail mix within major town centres and a higher provision in comparison goods as opposed to growth in convenience shopping (non-food vs. food and every day items). - 2.31 The Council's Retail Capacity Study indicates that the minimum objective of the Council's retail strategy should be to safeguard the borough's existing shopping role and market share within the sub-region in face of competition from, in particular, Bromley and Croydon, and that there is sufficient spending capacity within the borough to support the expansion of some centres and for Lewisham Town Centre to achieve metropolitan status.(49) The latter requires a minimum additional 20,000 square metres of retail floorspace and is based on the assumption that the comparison goods market share of Lewisham will increase by 10% if committed developments are implemented. - 2.32 Major centres located just beyond the borough boundaries likely to have an impact on Lewisham's retail centres include Canary Wharf, London's West End, Canada Water/Surrey Quays, Croydon, Bromley and Bluewater (Kent), and the forthcoming development in Stratford.